Chalum0/conception-backend/README.md

 # Steam API

 Node.js/Express backend for user authentication, game catalog management, per-user libraries, and game configuration storage.
 The service uses PostgreSQL via Prisma for relational data and MongoDB (also via Prisma) for flexible game settings.
+Swagger UI is exposed at `http://localhost:3000/docs`.

 ## Requirements